sohansai2009/RISC-V-Core/README.md

 ✔️ **Designed and Integrated the Data Cache**
 Implemented a direct-mapped data cache with support for both read and write operations.
-Also implemented write-through, no-write-allocate policy for predictable behavior.
+Designed the cache using a write-through and no-write-allocate policy.

 ✔️ **Full Memory Subsystem Integration**
-Instruction cache, data cache, and backing memory all integrated into a cohesive subsystem connected to the core.
+Instruction cache, data cache, and both instruction and data memory, all integrated into a subsystem connected to the core.

 ✔️ **Verification with Python-Generated Custom Tests**
 Developed a Python script generating random and directed RISC-V instruction sequences to thoroughly test pipeline and cache behavior.